In the event of concerns arising about the wellbeing of a child or vulnerable adult at Hazelwell Church, the following individuals can be contacted

 c) Appointment and training of workers

-Workers will be appointed after a satisfactory CRB disclosure.
+Workers will be appointed after a satisfactory DBS disclosure.
 Each worker will be expected to undergo basic safeguarding training, within the first year of appointment.
 The other training needs of each worker will be considered (e.g. food hygiene, first aid, lifting and handling, etc.) and each worker will have an annual review conducted by a named member of the Joint Church Council and another worker within the organisation.

 d) Events with church groups off the premises